dimarudik/bublik/README.md

 ### Prepare PostgreSQL To YDB Connection Settings

-You can run the tool by using yaml with connection settings:
+You can run the tool by using yaml file `./bublik-cli/src/test/resources/postgresql/ydb/yaml/pg2ydb.yaml` with connection settings:

 ```yaml
 threadCount: 4